-\paragraph{Blind recovery of rotational dynamics in cores.} At each checkpoint, a linear operator was fit to second-layer ``shift'' (add 1) dynamics in each extracted core (\textbf{Methods}).
-This revealed the emergence of cyclic computational structure: operators whose eigenvalues concentrate inside the unit circle before grokking and snap onto it at grokking (\figpanel{fig:mod1}{C}).
-Eigenvalues on the unit circle indicate rotational dynamics -- the geometric signature of cyclic operators capable of modular addition.
+\paragraph{Blind recovery of rotational dynamics in cores.} At each checkpoint, a linear operator was fit to the second-layer ``shift'' (add 1) dynamics in each extracted core.
+This revealed the emergence of a cyclic computational structure: at grokking, the operators' eigenvalues snap onto the unit circle (\figpanel{fig:mod1}{C}), indicating rotational dynamics capable of modular addition.
 Notably, this structure emerges directly from least-squares optimization in the core, without needing to prespecify an algorithmic form.

-Importantly, while all three models converged to cyclic operators, the specific rotational \emph{modes} (conjugate eigenvalue pairs) differed across models -- another instance of functional equivalence without structural identity~\citep{chughtai2023toy,zhong2023clock,Olah2025ToyModelFaithfulness}.
-Modular addition permits multiple valid modes and multiplicities, and models need not agree on which, nor how many, modes to use.
+However, while all three models converged to cyclic operators, the specific rotational \emph{modes} (conjugate eigenvalue pairs) differed across runs -- another instance of functional equivalence without structural identity~\citep{chughtai2023toy,zhong2023clock,Olah2025ToyModelFaithfulness}.
+Modular addition permits multiple valid modes and multiplicities, and models need not agree on which, nor how many, to use.
 Remarkably, even at grokking, each operator contained more rotational modes than the single mode minimally required -- a hint of the redundancy that becomes extreme under extended training (\figpanel{fig:mod2}{}).

-\paragraph{Cores inflate under extended training.} Having observed core formation at grokking, training was extended to $2 \times 10^4$ epochs to examine long-term dynamics.
-This revealed an unexpected phenomenon: under continued weight decay, cores progressively inflated from approximately $15$ to $60$ dimensions, while cores in models where weight decay was disabled after grokking remained compact at approximately $15$ dimensions (\figpanel{fig:mod2}{A}).

-Dissecting this inflation revealed a pronounced increase in redundant encoding.
-The number of dimensions sufficient to maintain task performance remained relatively stable (around $15$--$20$ throughout), but the number of dimensions that became necessary -- whose removal will degrade performance to chance -- expanded dramatically (\figpanel{fig:mod2}{B}).
-This gap between necessity and sufficiency indicates that extended training with weight decay may encourage transformer ``over-education'' where the computation becomes redundantly encoded and distributed, in excess of what is required for task performance.